-The day included a coach tour of the surrounding countryside, which appears to have been the principal homeland of the Plants from c1380-1680.
-There was also a presentation on the medieval Origins of the Plant Name by Dr John S. Plant of nearby Keele University.
+The day included a coach tour of the surrounding countryside, which already appeared to have been a major location for the Plants ca.1380-1680.
+There was also a presentation on the medieval Origins of the Plant Name by JSP of the nearby Keele University.

-Update on slides of the talk
+Update on the slides of the presentation

 Plant Family History Group Homepage